Goyo: The Boy General: Critical reception

 The film received praise for its acting, cinematography, music, and set design, which Zach Yonzon in Spot.PH highlighted as "some of the best in Philippine cinema".
 Yonzon also gave it a score of 3 out of 5, considering Goyo to be "masterfully done" though somewhat preposterously made.
 Writing for the Philippine edition of Esquire, Miguel Escobar called the film captivating: "It's a slow burn through the first half, but it's never boring and always beautiful."
 Fred Hawson of ABS-CBN News called it "subdued but powerful" and gave a score of 9 out of 10.

 Accolades

 Sequel

 It was reported that the sequel to Goyo would be about President Manuel L. Quezon, with Benjamin Alves and TJ Trinidad set to reprise their roles as younger and older versions of Quezon respectively.
 However, director Jerrold Tarog's work on the sequel was postponed after Star Cinema hired him in 2018 to direct Darna.
-Tarog has said he would proceed with writing the script for the Quezon film by the time filming for Darna is completed.
+While Tarog focused on filming for Darna, producer EA Rocha stated that pre-production work on the potential Quezon film would continue.

+In 2021, Tarrog teased the potential script co-written with Rody Vera on Twitter, stating that it was still to be submitted for approval.
+In early 2024, it was revealed that film was still waiting for greenlight approval.
+The project would later receive a "large budget production fund" support from the Film Development Council of the Philippines as part of its CreatePHFilms Funding Program Cycle 1 of 2024.

+In 2025, TBA Studios confirmed that the filming of Quezon will commence in March of the same year, with Mon Confiado reprising his role as Aguinaldo.
+It was revealed that Jericho Rosales will be portraying Quezon in the movie after TJ Trinidad retired from acting.

+Quezon was released on October 15, 2025.